-- With the S&P 500 Index nearing our year-end fair value target of 3,000, coupled with slightly softer economic and profit growth outlook, we believe a market weight recommendation for U.S. equities is prudent.\ - We maintain our slight preference for value due to attractive relative valuations after a sustained period of growth outperformance. - We expect a transition to large cap market leadership and away from small cap stocks in 2019 as the economic cycle ages and if the U.S.-China trade dispute is resolved as we expect. - We favor emerging markets (EM) equities over developed international for their solid economic growth trajectory, favorable demographics, attractive valuations, and prospects for a U.S.-China trade agreement. - Slower but still solid economic growth and modest inflationary pressure may be headwinds for fixed income.
-The pause by the Federal Reserve (Fed) reduces near-term upward pressure on interest rates, but an additional hike is still possible in the second half of 2019. - We emphasize a blend of high-quality intermediate bonds, with a preference for investment-grade corporates (IGC) and mortgage-backed securities (MBS) over Treasuries.
-Yield per unit of duration remains attractive for MBS while economic growth is supportive of IGCs. - The S&P 500 Index had its best first quarter since 1998 and is now near all-time highs.
-We are seeing many cyclical indicators turn higher, and strength early in the year historically bodes well for equities.
-However, further gains may also be accompanied by a pullback, and May will mark the beginning of a seasonally weak period.
+- We maintain our year-end 2019 fair value target for the S&P 500 Index of 3,000.
+Despite a slight reduction in our 2019 S&P 500 earnings forecast and heightened trade tensions, we maintain our market weight equities recommendation.\ - We maintain our slight preference for value due to attractive relative valuations after a sustained period of growth outperformance. - We expect a transition to large cap market leadership and away from small cap stocks in 2019 as the economic cycle ages. - We favor emerging markets (EM) equities for their solid economic growth trajectory, favorable demographics, attractive valuations, and our continued expectation that the United States and China will reach a trade agreement in the coming months. - Slower but still solid economic growth and modest inflationary pressure may be headwinds for fixed income.
+However, the pause by the Federal Reserve (Fed) and potential for a summer rate cut reduce the near-term risk of higher short-term interest rates. - We emphasize a blend of high-quality intermediate bonds, with a preference for investment-grade corporates (IGC) and mortgage-backed securities (MBS) over Treasuries.
+MBS provide a diversifying source of yield within the investment-grade space, while economic growth is supportive of IGCs. - The S&P 500 remains in a sideways trend, giving technical confirmation to our market-weight stance for U.S. equities.
+While breadth remains strong, defensive sectors continue to lead the market, and we will likely need to see a rotation to cyclical stocks for equities to deliver significant upside in the near term.